FanatiQS/VerbalEyes-Scroll-Controller/http_post_configuration.md

 A simple way of handling security would be to set up a softAP with a key and then create an http server on that APs IP.
 That would make it only accessible with the APs key.
 More info here https://arduino.stackexchange.com/questions/67269/create-one-server-in-ap-mode-and-another-in-station-mode.

+Another way is to rely on physical acces by requireing a button to be held down or something.

 ## Wifi